tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### 4. Instructor Do: Creating Environment Variables (5 min) (Critical)

-In the previous activity, students confirmed that they have their API keys.
-In this activity, they will learn how to create a `.env` file to store their keys as environment variables.
+In this activity, students will learn how to create a `.env` file to store their keys as environment variables.
 This demo will also include exporting environment variables so that the variables can be used in Python and in other applications and programs.

 **Files:**